 - Had no employees

 - Registered the cheapest possible legal entity

-- Didn’t pay for any listing management services
+- Didn’t pay for any listing management services or eBay seller tools

 - Learned some html and css just to be able to design eBay listings on our own (CrazyLister didn’t exist at the time)